aw4Motion/CANopen4Drives/README.md

 UNO R4 Minima and WiFi, likely NANO R4

+For an R4 Wifi it's D10: CANTX0 --> MCP2551::pin 1
+                    D13: CANRX0 <-- MCP2551::Pin 4

+For an R4 Mini it's D04: CANTX0 --> MCP2551::pin 1
+                    D05: CANRX0 <-- MCP2551::Pin 4

 ## Documentation

 See the included example sketches
 If controlling multiple remote nodes take care to configure them one by one as the non-buffered Tx might otherwise be overloaded.

+The complete library is implemented in an non-blocking pattern, where the calls on all levels will return directls and the return code will tell whether they already finished.
+Therefore it's simple to run them "in parallel" to whatever activity from the loop.

 ## Limitations